codecrafting-io/asus-setup-tool/README.md

     ```

 - This will determine what kind of device you have installed, and despite AuraSync may work and detect the products, LiveDash won't.
 If the `Oled_GetCapability` returns an XML with `<AsusMB>0</AsusMB>` the LiveDash won't work or even open for motherboard products.
 In order to "fix this" it was necessary to get the older `AuraServiceSetup.exe` aka LightingService, and most importantly the `AacMBSetup.exe` from [AuraSync 1.07.22](https://www.reddit.com/r/ASUS/comments/eh1ouk/asus_aura_archived_versions/).
 - The older `AacMBSetup.exe` and `AuraServiceSetup.exe` replaces the existing setups inside AuraSync before installation.
-Strangely enougth the main components of `AacMBSetup.exe` are the dlls `Aac3572MbHal` aren't the cause of incompatibility, so because of this the newer `AacMBSetup.exe` is reinstalled after to make AuraSync functions properly.
+Strangely enough the main components of `AacMBSetup.exe` are the dlls `Aac3572MbHal` aren't the cause of incompatibility, so because of this the newer `AacMBSetup.exe` is reinstalled after to make AuraSync functions properly.
 The key thing here is something is register in the system using the old `AacMBSetup.exe` which makes LiveDash, even if it doesn't depend on it.
 In addition to this, the old `LightingService.exe` is also required to LiveDash actually works, not just launch.

 ## Final considerations

-I don't have a lot of experience with .NET or PowerShell projects, so feel free to help to improve this project and the setup process, specially in relation to LiveDash installation.
+I don't have a lot of experience with .NET or PowerShell projects, so feel free to help to improve this project and the setup process, especially in relation to LiveDash installation.
 Another thing is about [VirusTotal](https://www.virustotal.com/gui/file/681b96ecbd615b49ffb66b21774965b8feeeb2c2cb9784779246309f07fd9076/relations) detections, all patches assets used are from the latest ArmouryCrate, and the older `AacMBSetup.exe` and `AuraServiceSetup` are necessary for LiveDash installtion in the current state of the tool, **so use this tool at your own risk**.

 It's not necessary to leave `LightingService`, `ASUS COM Service` running all the time to keep your RGB settings.
 Once you set, you can [open the services](https://www.wikihow.com/Open-Windows-Services) to open the properties of each service and set the initialization type for manual.
 You only need to reopen the AuraSync if a power loss happens.

 This tool was making in the feeling of **REALLY NOT LIKING ARMOURY CRATE**.
-I hope this helps, I finally bring some balance to the force 😁
+I hope this helps to finally bring some balance to the force 😁

 > Made with :heart: by [@lucasmarotta](https://github.com/lucasmarotta).